apphow/AccessBrandywine/README.md

 - permission ask/grant
 - waiver - check with phone id
 - track phoneid anonymously
-- track usage within a geo boundary.
+- track usage within a geo boundary. geofencing

 - admin/owner access
   - able to see who and when the users were